Annual Cancer Survey/AERIAL | Principal Investigator: Dr. Natasha Schaefer Solle

 Florida Firefighter Cancer Registry | Principal Investigator: Dr. David Lee

-The Exposure App’s development team is creating an application to allow firefighters to keep a digital record of on-the-job exposures that can be used by researchers to find evidence of cancer related to firefighting.
+The Personal Exposure Reporter's development team has created an application to allow firefighters to keep a digital record of on-the-job exposures that can be used by researchers to find evidence of cancer related to firefighting.
 This information will help supplement firefighter’s personal health records.
-Meanwhile, the Exposure App’s User Experience investigators are working closely with the application’s development team to ensure the tool’s design, functionality, features, content, and overall usability will help meet the project’s objective.
+Meanwhile, the PER User Experience investigators are working closely with the application’s development team to ensure the tool’s design, functionality, features, content, and overall usability will help meet the project’s objective.

-The Train the Trainer project team will be collaborating with the Gordon Center for Research in Medical Education to develop a curriculum for cancer prevention in the fire service.
+The Educational Curriculum project team will be collaborating with the Gordon Center for Research in Medical Education to develop a curriculum for cancer prevention in the fire service.
 The knowledge gained during the Health Communication project will also help inform the development of this curriculum.

 Tumor Bank | Principal Investigator: Dr. Alberto Caban-Martinez